Hanson4christWeb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents using the command ls -lan

 Create a script that create a directory inside another directory using mkdir

+move a file from one directory to another using command mv

+deleting a file in a directory using rm